-Tell me about a time when you worked collaboratively with an individual to resolve a complex issue or meet their needs.
+Tell me about a time when you worked collaboratively with people to resolve a complex issue or meet their needs.

-- What was the issue and how did you respond? - How did you go about helping the people using services? - What was the outcome?
+- What was the issue and how did you respond? - What made the issue complex? - How did you go about helping the people using services? - What was the outcome?
 What difference did your service make? - What would you do differently next time?